 "I am honored to serve the students, faculty, administration and our vast family of alumni and friends in the role of president of Bethel University," Butler said.
 "To have the privilege to work for your alma mater is special.

 "Bethel University serves a very important role in higher education," he said.
-"We have students from over 40 states and several foreign countries.
+"We have students from all over the U.S. and several foreign countries.
 We literally reach around the world, and we are proud of the impact we make.

 "We are also proud of our heritage that dates back to 1842 in McLemoresville, Tenn.," Butler said.
 "Through the foresightedness and continued support of the Cumberland Presbyterian Church, Bethel University is on track to help thousands of people with their higher education goals.
 I am excited to play a small role in that endeavor."